Orcinus citoniensis

-Orcinus citoniensis is an extinct species of killer whale identified in the Late Pliocene of Italy and the Early Pleistocene of England.
+Orcinus citoniensis is an extinct species of orca identified in the Late Pliocene of Italy and the Early Pleistocene of England.
 It was smaller than the modern killer whale (O. orca), 4 m versus 7 to 10 m, and had around 8 more teeth in its jaw.
 It may have resembled the modern killer whale in appearance, and could represent a transitional species between the modern killer whale and other dolphins.
 O. citoniensis could have hunted fish and squid in pods, and coexisted with other large predators of the time such as the orcinine Hemisyntrachelus and the extinct shark Otodus megalodon.

 Taxonomy

 The holotype specimen, MB-1COC-11.17.18, an incomplete skeleton, was first described by paleontologist Giovanni Capellini as Orca citoniensis in 1883 which came from the Late Pliocene sediments of the Poltriciano farm outside the town of Cetona in Tuscany, Italy–to which the species name "citoniensis" refers to.
 Capellini also referred to the whale as "O. citoniensies".
 A specimen consisting of a tooth and a right inner ear periotic bone from the English Red Crag Formation of the Crag Group, dating to the Early Pleistocene, was referred by English geologist Richard Lydekker in 1887, who noted that these bones were similar to but considerably smaller than those of the modern killer whale (O. orca).
 In 1904, French zoologist Édouard Louis Trouessart replaced Orca with Orcinus and described the whale as Orcinus citoniensis.
 In 1937, Japanese paleontologist Hikoshichiro Matsumoto referred to Lydekker's finds as "Orca cylindrica".
 In 1988, Italian paleontologist Georg Pilleri assigned isolated Middle Miocene teeth, specimen MGPT-PU13981, from Savoy, France to the species, but this was later revised in 1996 by Italian paleontologist Giovanni Bianucci because the back of the tooth root was too large; also, the specimen actually dates to the Pliocene.
 Bianucci further identified a beak fragment showing tooth sockets, also from the Late Pliocene of Tuscany, which may belong to the species.

 O. citoniensis may represent a transitional species between early dolphins and the modern killer whale.
 Matsumoto, while describing the Middle Pleistocene Japanese O. paleorca in 1937, noted that the teeth of O. paleorca are much larger and have more similar dimensions to the modern killer whale than those of O. citoniensis.